andrefigas/NeverLargeException/README.md

 # NeverLargeException

 Android always had limit for transactions via intent.
-Bunt of version 7.0.0+, there is an RunTime Exception that the transaction is overloaded and crashed application: [TransactionTooLargeException]
+But on version 7.0.0+, there is an RunTime Exception that the transaction is overloaded and crashed application: [TransactionTooLargeException]

 ### Install